hashicorp/terraform-provider-google/website/docs/r/compute_security_policy.html.markdown

 * `enable` - (Optional) If set to true, enables CAAP for L7 DDoS detection.

 * `rule_visibility` - (Optional) Rule visibility can be one of the following: STANDARD - opaque rules. (default) PREMIUM - transparent rules.

+<a name="nested_recaptcha_options_config"></a>The `recaptcha_options_config` block supports:

+* `redirect_site_key` - (Required) A field to supply a reCAPTCHA site key to be used for all the rules using the redirect action with the type of GOOGLE_RECAPTCHA under the security policy.
+The specified site key needs to be created from the reCAPTCHA API.
+The user is responsible for the validity of the specified site key.
+If not specified, a Google-managed site key is used.

 ## Attributes Reference